-- Every four years, MPOs are required to undergo a federal certification review of the transportation planning process by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA).
-The MPO's most recent review occurred on October 23-24, 2019.
-Work based upon recommendations for improvements to the transportation process, as identified with the final certification report from FHWA & FTA, will continue throughout FY 2021. - MPO Long Range Transportation Plan / Metropolitan Transportation Plan: This required document must have MPO review and approval every five years.
-The current MPO 2040 LRTP was adopted on July 30, 2015 and the next update of the document is due in Summer/Early Fall 2020.
-The MPO is currently working on the development of the 2050 Metropolitan Transportation Plan. - Corridor / Intersection Development Redevelopment Studies: - " Irene Road & the Jane Addams Memorial Tollway (I-90) interchange location. - " US-20 from the Winnebago County line to Genoa Road in Boone County. - " Spring Creek Road & the Jane Addams Memorial Tollway (I-90 / I-39) interchange location. - " I-39 and Baxter Road interchange location. - " IL-2 and US-20 interchange location. - " Jefferson Street from East State Street to Kilburn Avenue in the City of Rockford - " North Second Street / IL-251 though the City of Loves Park and the Village of Machesney Park - " Arterial Collector Roadway & local roads inventory analysis to target older commercial areas and surrounding areas.
+- Irene Road & the Jane Addams Memorial Tollway (I-90) interchange location. - US-20 from the Winnebago County line to Genoa Road in Boone County. - Spring Creek Road & the Jane Addams Memorial Tollway (I-90 / I-39) interchange location. - I-39 and Baxter Road interchange location. - IL-2 and US-20 interchange location. - Jefferson Street from East State Street to Kilburn Avenue in the City of Rockford - North Second Street / IL-251 though the City of Loves Park and the Village of Machesney Park - Roadway Inventory analysis aimed at targeting older commercial areas and surrounding areas.
 The overall objective is to increase their viability, economic competitiveness and community appeal to facilitate walking and bicycling, thus reducing vehicle miles of travel (VMT) and single - occupant vehicles (SOV) trips.

-Note: The above are examples of previously identified and ongoing corridor/intersection development needs.
-Other areas /corridors/intersections will be identified through the continuous transportation planning process with member

-- organizations and MPO staff will provide technical assistance as needed. - Incorporate an environmental screening elements (i.e. NEPA table) for projects listed within the updated MPO MTP.
-The table would include the name of the project, purpose and need, the lead agency primary responsible for the project, other possible participating agencies and agencies that should be consulted with. - Coordination with the Alternative Transportation Committee (ATC) as well as partner implementation agencies to move forward the recommendations listed within Bicycle & Pedestrian Plan for the Rockford Metropolitan Area and the Coordinated Public Transit-Human Services Transportation Plan.
-Maintain and amend the plan as needed. - Healthy Communities: Outreach and collaboration with the area's health and university sectors to implement the GREEN strategy (Work Element 2.01).
-This also includes the update to the regional Greenway Map and Plan for Boone County and Winnebago County and coordination with the RPC Environmental Committee. - Performance Measures and incorporation of final rule regulations for Metropolitan Transportation Planning as published in the Federal Register (May 27, 2016). - Integrating land use-based modeling/methodologies in combination with REMI & TDM outputs to assist jurisdictions' future land use and transportation investments and project prioritization.
-REMI TDM integration into transportation systems planning and freight movements. - Update of the regional Management & Operations Plan (M&O) and the Congestion Management Process (CMP). - Technical Assistance: Continue to provide technical assistance to the MPO Policy Committee and Technical Committee members, but also to other governmental, civic/community organizations and the general public as the planning process advances.
-Reports on technical assistance to various special studies and planning efforts. - Rockford Regional Freight Study (RRFS): In March 2015 a complement sub-area analysis study was done for an intermodal industrial/logistics area (Rockford Global TradePark South) of RFD.
-Other projects include analysis of the Union Pacific line though the region with particular emphasis regarding service to the Crosslink Business Park in the City of Belvidere.
-Additional follow-up work is anticipated regarding these identified locations as well as to the overall RRFS. - MPO Public Participation Planning Process: Seek and explore current and new contacts in the MPO Public Participation Plan (PPP) so that the MPO planning process is visible, open and accessible to the general public for review and comments.
+Environmental Planning: Incorporate environmental screening elements (i.e. NEPA table) into projects listed within the updated MPO MTP.
+The table would include the name of the project, purpose and need, the lead agency primary responsible for the project, other possible participating agencies and agencies that should be consulted with.

+Alternative Transportation Planning: Coordinate with the Alternative Transportation Committee (ATC), as well as partner implementation agencies, to move forward the recommendations listed within Bicycle & Pedestrian Plan for the Rockford Metropolitan Area and the Coordinated Public Transit-Human Services Transportation Plan.
+Maintain and amend the plan as needed.

+Healthy Communities: Continue outreach to and collaborate with the area's health and university sectors to implement the GREEN strategy (Work Element 2.01).
+This also includes the maintaining regional Greenway Map and Plan for Boone County and Winnebago County and coordination with the RPC Environmental Committee.

+Performance Measures: Incorporate the final rule regulations for MTP as published in the Federal Register (May 27, 2016) into planning processes.

+Modeling: Integrate land use-based modeling and methodologies in combination with REMI and TDM outputs to assist jurisdictions' future land use and transportation investments and project prioritization.
+REMI and TDM integration into transportation systems planning and freight movements.

+Transportation Management and Operations: Update of the regional Transportation Management & Operations Plan (TSMO) and the Congestion Management Process (CMP).

+Vehicle Infrastructure Readiness Plan Flectric Implementation Efforts: Assist local partners in the promotion and implementation of strategies for the region to become "EV Ready.

+Technical Assistance: Continue to provide technical assistance to the MPO Policy Committee and Technical Committee members, but also to other governmental, civic / community organizations and the general public as the planning process advances.
+Reports on technical assistance to various special studies and planning efforts.

+MPO Public Participation Planning Process: Seek and explore current and new contacts in the MPO Public Participation Plan (PPP) so that the MPO planning process is visible, open, and accessible to the general public for review and comments.
 Continue the use of social media and newsletters for outreach and information purposes.

-On the adoption date of this FY 2021 UWP, the RPC MPO should have enough funds budgeted to meet these planning projects.
-However, if special planning projects that are not included in this FY 2021 UWP are requested for the RPC MPO to initiate, then the MPO might seek and apply for other planning funds available to the urban area, primarily Statewide Research & Planning (SPR) Funds.
+On the adoption date of this FY 2022 UWP, the MPO should have enough funds budgeted to meet these planning projects.
+However, if special planning projects that are not included in this FY 2022 UWP are requested for the MPO to initiate, then the MPO may seek and apply for other planning funds available to the urban area, primarily Statewide Research & Planning (SPR) Funds.